knative/docs/serving/setting-up-a-logging-plugin.md

 In the commands above, replace `<the-fluentd-config-for-daemonset>` with the Fluentd DaemonSet configuration file, e.g. `config/monitoring/150-stackdriver`.

+**NOTE**: The deployment above will not affect the fluentd sidecar of existing pods.
+Developers need to redeploy their app to get the newest configuration for the fluentd sidecar used to send logs to `/var/log`.

 **NOTE**: Operators sometimes need to deploy extra services as the logging backends.
 For example, if they desire Elasticsearch&Kibana, they have to deploy the Elasticsearch and Kibana services.
 Knative provides this sample: